 - (A) Divisions.
-Competition in each event shall be separated into a Boys, Men and Gentlemen division for male skiers and Girls, Women and Ladies division for female skiers in accordance with 2002. - (1) Junior Division (Boys/Girls).
+Competition in each event shall be separated into girls and women for female skiers and boys and men for male skiers in accordance with 2002. - (1) Junior Division (Girls/Boys).
 The competitors shall be under 17 years of age at midnight on December 31st of the year proceeding the Championships year.
-Entries of teams and independents shall be accompanied by proof of age. - (2) Senior Divisions (Gentleman/Ladies).
-The competitors shall be 35 years of age or older at midnight on December 31st of the year proceeding the Championships year.
-Entries of teams and independents shall be accompanied by proof of age. - (B) Dual Entry.
-Skiers that fulfill the requirements of 2003 are permitted to be entered by their Federation in both the Open and the Junior or Senior World Championships
+Entries of teams and independents shall be accompanied by proof of age. - (2) Dual Entry.
+Skiers that fulfill the requirements of 2003 are permitted to be entered by their Federation in both the Open and the Junior World Championships. - (3) Masters Championships.
+Competitors (women/men) shall be 35 years of age or older at midnight on December 31st of the year proceeding the Championships year.
+Entries shall be accompanied by proof of age.
+The Masters Championships shall be held separately pursuant to Rule 1801 and shall be governed by the IWWF World Barefoot Masters Championships Rules ("Masters" Rules), which are attached as Appendix A. In the event of conflict, the Masters Rules shall take precedence over these Rules.